shubhampatil17/PushNotificationsDemo/README.md

 # PushNotificationsDemo
-Implementation of Service Worker in JavaScript
+The app is called "NotifyMe".
+Implementation of Service Worker in JavaScript.